BUYI-HERO/Liquid-Neural-Single-Step-Diffusion-LNSD-/README.md

 Note: Code Release Pending

-This repository will contain the official implementation of our paper "Liquid Neural Single-Step Diffusion" (accepted at [Conference Name]).
+This repository will contain the official implementation of our paper "Liquid Neural Single-Step Diffusion" (accepted at [ICML2026]).
 The code and pre-trained models will be made available upon publication.

 📖 Overview